-While this country doesn’t offer a formal attraction, there are still several things to do here.
-Anyone that enjoys shopping, steins, pickle ornaments, cuckoo clocks, buffets, and beer, will find themselves right at home.
+While this country’s pavilion doesn’t have a ride or attraction, there are still several things to do.
+Anyone who enjoys shopping, steins, pickle ornaments, cuckoo clocks, buffets, or beer will find themselves right at home.

 Epcot’s Germany Pavilion